LagoVista/docs/Workflows/Mappings/InputCommandToOutputCommand.md

 [Home](../../Index.md) > [Workflow](../Index.md) > [Mappings](Index.md)

-# Input Command to Output Cmmand
+# Input Command to Output Command

-An Input is a value that will come from a device message.
-You define your Inputs on a Workflow and then can map fields from your messages to the Input.
+If an [Input Command](../InputCommands.md) is mapped to an [Output Command](../OutputCommands.md) values from the input command are made available to the output command.